-If we were all told that this mystery would last a year or more, we wouldn’t believe it.
-Just the other day, I sat down and thought, oh wow… it’s true.
+We wouldn’t believe it if we were all told that this mystery would last a year or more.
+The other day, I sat down and thought, oh wow, it’s true.
 We’ve been in quarantine for a year now.

 Even though I do all my chores from home (i.e., motherhood, writing, and studying), I feel the same way as the other person who had to quit their job at the office and work from home.

 Nonetheless, despite the hardships that have come with this pandemic and all of us trying to embrace the new lifestyle, I can say that I’ve also learned something that I’ll share in this post today.

 Quarantine/ A year with covid reflections